 The next step was to cut a piece of chipboard in a long rectangle.
 I grabbed some florist wire and punched the ends through the middle of the chipboard with the wire tails coming out the back of the chipboard.
 The purpose of this is to have a nice steady base to build your leaf bouquet onto.

 I first placed my long vine pieces onto the chipboard (made with this Gold Dot Glitter Pow!
-Paper which is currently free with a $29 purchase) and then started building my bouquet.
+Paper) and then started building my bouquet.
 I used hot glue and just adhered a leaf to one side, then added one to the other side and back and forth until it felt full, layering them up.
 I also was careful to make sure all of the chipboard was covered.

 Next I used a piece of burlap ribbon and stuck it inside the edges of the embroidery hoop about a third of the way from the top.
 Tighten up the hoop and it will hold your ribbon in place.
 Attach your layered fall banner pieces to the ribbon with clothespins.
 Again, no need to have a cutting machine, just freehand the banners and use stickers or printed letters on the banner.
 I used Bazzill Gold Mylar paper on mine for a bit of shimmer and shine.